devtron-labs/devtron-installation-script/README.md

 ## How to use it

+**Warning** chart installation with helm 2 may not succeed because of crd race condition, while we fix the chart please install using [kubectl](#install-with-kubectl)

 ### Install with Helm

 This chart is currently not available on the official helm repository therefore you need to download it to install it.